MDmubarak786/StopWatch/README.md

-<h1 align="center">🦾 College Calc 👀</h1>
+<h1 align="center">🦾 Stop Watch 👀</h1>

 ```
-👋 ❤️This is Flutter application made it for College purposes.
+👋 ❤️This is Flutter application.

-🟢 This useful for calculating the marks in GPA or CGPA marks.

-🟢 Added Splash Screen

-🟢 In this app , I added some transition while changing the screen.

-🟢 using this app you can seprately calculate the GPA and CGPA marks.

-🟢 Last About page I am added some social network account links in that page.
+🟢 this is a stop watch with some lovable animation smooth app.

+🟢 we can pause , play , and get the lap time like a real watch.

 ```